kbroulik/qalphacloud/README.md

 * None of the EV-related readouts are implemented.
 * None of the charging configuration settings (`getChargeConfigInfo`, `updateChargeConfigInfo`, `getDisChargeConfigInfo`, `updateDisChargeConfigInfo`) can be read or altered.
 * Localization.
 All user-visible strings are marked for translation with `tr` or `qsTr` but the infrastructure for extracting and importing them has not been set up.
+* Sometimes, when rapidly switching between dates, the API returns `null` for all fields without returning an error code.
+I consider this an API issue but we could do a tentative reload when this happens.

 ## :paperclips: Licensing